Digital Economy and Society Index

 The Digital Economy and Society Index (DESI) monitors Europe's overall digital performance and tracks the progress of European Union (EU) countries regarding their digital competitiveness.
 On an annual basis, it monitors the performance of member states in digital connectivity, digital skills, online activity and digital public services in order to assess the state of digitalization of each member state as well as to identify areas requiring priority investment and action.

+Beginning in 2023, the DESI was integrated into the European Commission's annual State of the Digital Decade report, aligning its methodology with the Digital Decade Policy Programme 2030 targets.
+The modernized DESI framework tracks collective EU progress through four revised dimensions: